monad-developers/react-native-privy-embedded-wallet-template/README.md

 ## Learn more

-To learn more about developing your project with Expo, Privy and Monad look at the following resources:
+To learn more about developing your project with Expo, Privy, and Monad look at the following resources:

 - [Expo documentation](https://docs.expo.dev/)
 - [Expo guides](https://docs.expo.dev/guides)